OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Purpose: reduce the impact in case of an attack by reducing the amount of data that can leak.

   Links to standards:
-  * Represented anywhere in data management standards?
+  * TODOWG1: Represented anywhere in data management standards?

 * SHORTRETAIN.
 Remove or anonymize data after it is no longer needed, or when it is legally required (e.g. privacy laws) to minimize the risk of the data leaking.
   Links to standards:
-  * TODO: see privacy standards
+  * TODOWG1: Represented anywhere in data management standards?

 * DIFFPRIVACYTRAINING.
 Attain a degree of differential privacy where possible using PATE, randomisation or objective function perturbation.
 TODO: Elaborate using Annex C in ENISA 2021.
 (Datascience)

+  Links to standards:
+  * TODOWG1: Mentioned anywhere in our scope?

 --------------------------------------
 ## 1.4.
 Controls to limit the effects of unwanted behaviour